wimdk/fasttrackmicroservices/notes.md

 - see exercises
 Again spring boot sucks.
 All goes well as long as you don't have to do exotic things together : getting started with resttemplate was rather easy.
 Afterwards using resttemplate with xml responses messed everything up...
-TODO : take some time after course to build up the exercise again but not using spring
+TODO : take some time after course to build up the exercise again but not using spring TODO : build a stub to test against
+TODO : add some CDC tests to verify the stub and boost the implementation (focus on the verbs, status codes, validations, non-functionals, ...)

 ## Hypermedia deep dive
 Hypermedia is like a fluent interface